 We'll show you when to remove the plastic later.

 Locate the center of the bottom of the koi pond.
 Measure end to end and side to side to find the center.

 a hole large enough for the bottom drain at the center of the pond.
-Then trench wide enough and deep enough for the 4" drain pipe.
+Then trench wide enough and deep enough for the 3" or 4" drain pipe.

 Dig under the retaining wall boards so you can bring the pipe up to the HydroSieve-PF pre-filter.
 Flexible PVC pipe makes this much easier than cutting and glue a bunch of rigid PVC pipe and fittings.

 Level the bottom drain in all directions to ensure proper function.

 At this time, lay the aeration tubing along side the 4" bottom drain pipe.
 Leave a aeration tube stub above ground at least 18" long.

 Back fill around the bottom drain and on top of the drain pipe.

 Make sure to compact the soil around the bottom drain as well as around and on top of the drain pipe.
 There is going to be thousands of pounds of water pushing down on the soil - so make sure you have it completely compacted.
 If you don't you'll have settling areas later on the will be a costly repair.

 Do you see why we recommend a plastic bag over the bottom drain at this stage of building a koi pond?